 format.
 (Some indoors may vary)

-- Slide tackling is not allowed in Coed Games
+- Slide tackling is allowed outdoors (except in Coed Div).
+Indoor soccer does not allow slide tackling

 YELLOW CARDS (Caution or Warning Preceding Ejection):